-Section 2 of the Resolution, Ordinance 201.24(3.5)
+Section 1 of the Resolution - Ordinance section 201.24(3.5) - Refunds of Membership Accounts Upon Death.
+[ERROR Q]

-- Background.
 Beginning in 2011, ERS members started making employee contributions to ERS.
 These contributions are held in a member's Membership Account.
-Ordinance section 201.24(3.5) currently provides that upon the death of an active member or a deferred vested member who is not receiving a benefit, the member's beneficiary will be paid, in a lump sum, the balance of the member's Membership Account upon the date of death. - Additionally, under Ordinance section 201.24(3.5), if the beneficiary is eligible for an annuity benefit due to the member's death, the beneficiary will receive that benefit.
-The Ordinance further provides that if the amount of the Membership Account at the date of a member's death exceeds the total of the amount of the annuity payments made to the beneficiary after all payments have been made, such excess shall be paid in a lump sum to the member's beneficiaries. - RPS has made payments to beneficiaries using interest payable through the date of distribution instead of the date of death, which resulted in overpayments. - Amendment.
-The proposed amendments to Ordinance section 201.24(3.5) have two parts:
+Ordinance section 201.24(3.5) currently provides that upon the death of an active member or a deferred vested member who is not receiving a benefit, the member's beneficiary will be paid, in a lump sum, the balance of the member's Membership Account upon the date of death.

+Additionally, under Ordinance section 201.24(3.5), if the beneficiary is eligible for an annuity benefit due to the member's death, the beneficiary will receive that benefit.
+The Ordinance further provides that if the amount of the Membership Account at the date of a member's death exceeds the total of the amount of the annuity payments made to the beneficiary after all payments have been made, such excess shall be paid in a lump sum to the member's beneficiaries.

+RPS has made payments to beneficiaries using interest payable through the date of distribution instead of the date of death, which resulted in overpayments.